How to Build a B2B SaaS Demand Generation Flywheel

 Structuring Your Website for SaaS Demand Generation Success

-Many SaaS companies and startups design their websites by committee.
+Many SaaS companies design their websites by committee.
 They first ask product, engineering, customer success, and sales teams about their needs.
 Then, they compile random pieces of inspiration from other SaaS websites onto a mood board.

 This often results in a website with an identity crisis.
 Visually, it comes across almost identical to the other SaaS websites.
 There’s no clear map for prospects to follow on their path to becoming a customer.